-The token used to log in the user when they are redirected to your site is based on the following formula:
+There are two tokens and either one may be used to log in the user when they are redirected to your site.
+The prefered token is named

 token = sha1(id + ':' + salt + ':' + timestamp)

-The id is the value returned from your cloud service on a provisioning call.
+The id is the value returned from your cloud service on a provisioning call, and is referred to as the provider_id in other contexts.
 The salt comes from the manifest.
 The timestamp will be included in the parameters for the POST request.

 For example, given these inputs: